gap-system/PackageDistro/README.md

     "ArchiveURL": "https://github.com/homalg-project/ToricVarieties_project/releases/download/2022-03-04/ToricVarieties",

-## Workflows
+### GitHub Workflows

-All of this is driven by several GitHub Workflows  which automate most of the maintenance on the GAP package distribution.
+All of this is driven by several [GitHub Workflows](https://docs.github.com/en/actions) which automate most of the maintenance on the GAP package distribution.
 For details on how they operate, have a look at the `.yml` files in `.github/workflows`.

 These workflows are in parts implemented by calling scripts in the `tools` directory.

-## Scripts
+## Requirements

 The scripts in the `tools` directory are written in Python 3 or GAP.
 For the Python scripts, you must make sure their prerequisites are installed, e.g. by invoking the